JimAnkrom/sway/README.md

 Smartphone sensor code is being refactored into Shui, while client handling code is being moved to sway-client

 See wiki for all (scant at the moment) documentation.

+What if Sway was like express, but for realtime data?